zhongyl0430/teach/content/Probability/2 Probability/EXERCISES Section 2.5 (70-89).md

 # 70
-Reconsider the credit card scenario of Exercise 47 (Section 2.4), and show that $A$ and $B$ are dependent first by using the definition of independence and then by verifying that the multiplication property does not hold.
+Reconsider the credit card scenario of [[Probability/2 Probability/EXERCISES Section 2.4 (45-69)#47|Exercise 47]] (Section 2.4), and show that $A$ and $B$ are dependent first by using the definition of independence and then by verifying that the multiplication property does not hold.

 # 71
 An oil exploration company currently has two active projects, one in Asia and the other in Europe.
 Let $A$ be the event that the Asian project is successful and $B$ be the event that the European project is successful.
 Suppose that $A$ and $B$ are independent events with $P\left( A\right) = {.4}$ and $P\left( B\right) = {.7}$ .